p10ns11y/bookshelf/INSTRUCTIONS.md

-You'll do mostly the same stuff in the first part of the test (the "arrange" portion), and once the app is ready to go, then click on the "Add to list" button, wait for the app to settle again (loading indicators should be gone), then verify the right elements appear on the screen now that this book has a list item.
+You'll do mostly the same stuff in the first part of the test (the "arrange" portion), and once the app is ready to go, then click on the "Add to list" button, wait for the app to settle again (queryCache should no longer be fetching and loading indicators should be gone), then verify the right elements appear on the screen now that this book has a list item.

 > 💰 It may be a good idea to pull the app up and see what changes when you're
 > on the book screen and add a book to your reading list.
 That's what you're